VinGarcia/ksql/README.md

 - To be hard to make mistakes
 - To have a small API so it's easy to learn
 - To be easy to mock and test (very easy)
-- To be above all readable.
+- And above all to be readable.

 **Supported Drivers:**

-Currently we support 4 Drivers:
+Currently we support only the 4 most popular Golang database drivers:

 - `"postgres"`
 - `"sqlite3"`
 - `"mysql"`
 - `"sqlserver"`

+If you need a new one included please open an issue or make your own implementation and submit a Pull Request.

 ### Why KissSQL?